wragge/trove-list-bot/README.md

 The bot can tweet newly-added items, randomly-selected items, or both!

+For background information on this and other Trove bots see [Trove bots for all](http://101dhhacks.net/2018/01/21/trove-bots-for-all/).

 ## Getting prepared

 There's a few things you need before you can set up your own bot.